apache/parquet-format/LogicalTypes.md

 `ConvertedType` is deprecated.
 However, to maintain compatibility with old writers, Parquet readers should be able to read and interpret `ConvertedType` annotations in case `LogicalType` annotations are not present.
-Parquet writers must always write `LogicalType` annotations where applicable, but should also write the corresponding `ConvertedType` annotations (if any) to maintain compatibility with old readers.
+Parquet writers must always write `LogicalType` annotations where applicable, but must also write the corresponding `ConvertedType` annotations (if any) to maintain compatibility with old readers.

 Compatibility considerations are mentioned for each annotation in the corresponding section.